Clusterpath Gaussian Graphical Modeling: Introduction

 Edge sparsity through, for instance, $\ell_1$-regularization has long formed the predominant choice to reduce dimensionality in GGMs (e.g., \citealp{yuan2007graphical_model, yuan2008efficient, friedman2008glasso, rothman2008covar_estimation}).
 The idea is to sparsely estimate the precision matrix (i.e., the inverse of the covariance matrix)---the primary object of interest in GGMs---since conditional independencies between variable-pairs can be directly obtained from its sparsity pattern, or equivalently the absence of edges in the estimated GGM, offering an interpretability advantage.
 Several recent studies, however, point to important drawbacks when solely relying on edge sparsity as simplifying structure; namely weak detection capabilities in large-scale networks \citep{eisenach2020high}, interpretability issues for densely estimated GGMs with many variables \citep{grechkin2015pathway}, or inability to capture real world network structures such as hub nodes \citep{tarzanagh2018estimation} or block-structured graphs \citep{colombi2024learning}.

 When GGMs face such challenges, one is often not interested in estimating conditional dependencies among the many observed variables but instead among a smaller number of (unobserved) \textit{clusters} (also called communities) of original variables that share the same behavior.
 For instance, biologists estimate large-scale gene regulatory networks and cluster genes into pathways to unravel dependencies among them (e.g., \citealp{mestres2018selection, shan2020joint}), neuroscientists analyzing fMRI data routinely cluster voxels into regions of interest to learn interaction networks of brain activation (e.g., \citealp{pircalabelu2020community}), financial analysts cluster company stocks into industry sectors to study how shocks can spread over the market by contagion (e.g., \citealp{wilms2021tag_lasso}).
-Cluster analysis is one of the most popular unsupervised learning methods to discover the underlying group structures in data.
 Variable clustering in GGMs not only offers simple, interpretable dependency networks but may also boost the dependency signals \citep{eisenach2020high}.